waithiran22/War-and-Money-in-Africa/README.md

 # War and Money in Africa
 Analysis of Economic Indicators and Conflict Events in Africa.
-In this project, we analyzed the relationship between economic indicators and conflict events in African countries from 1997 to 2018.
-We focused on a representative sample of three countries from each major region in Africa to maintain a manageable scope while ensuring diversity.
+In this project, I analyzed the relationship between economic indicators and conflict events in African countries from 1997 to 2018.
+I focused on a representative sample of three countries from each major region in Africa to maintain a manageable scope while ensuring diversity.
 The countries were chosen based on their geopolitical significance and availability of comprehensive data.
 Data was sourced from Kaggle datasets: "Political Conflicts in Africa from 1997-2018" by Roberto Berwa and "African Economy from 1980 to 2022" by MahmoudSaeed.

 ## Load and Clean Data
 ```